7/21/2010 11:30 am

 I spent a couple of hours with Doreas in Physiology.
 One man, Peter, was doing physical therapy for partial paralysis of his right side from a stroke he had earlier.
 Another sweet older woman, Gladys, was being treated for two recent knee replacements (within the year) that she had done by Cure Zambia.

 Later in the afternoon a mother and her baby came for a check-up.
 Her son was a hydrocephalus baby.
 Hydrocephalus is "also known as "water on the brain," is a medical condition in which there is an abnormal accumulation of cerebrospinal fluid (CSF) in the ventricles, or cavities, of the brain.
 This may cause increased intracranial pressure inside the skull and progressive enlargement of the head, convulsion, tunnel vision, and mental disability.
 Hydrocephalus can also cause death."
+As the mother walked through the grounds with her sweet baby boy in his striped orange and white sweater with blue jean overalls on her back, he stretched out his little fingers and began shaking the hand of each person he met along the way, even the Americans.
+He was precious.

 The rest of the day we spent resting and re-cooperating with delicious Nschima (the staple Zambian food-a corn meal much like grits which hardens and then is eaten with your hand) and some Frisbee.
 Our luggage arrived late afternoon, Praise the Lord!